 - Dipping sauce:

-- 1 ½ cups dashi fish stock use 1 teaspoon granules
+- 1 ½ cups dashi fish stock use 1 teaspoon of granules

 - 2 ½ tablespoons low-sodium soy sauce